Sydorchuk/SDT-503-Assignment-3/README.md

 - [Blazemeter Library for JMeter](https://jmeter-plugins.org/wiki/ConcurrencyThreadGroup/)

 ### JMeter commands
-To execute the available test-case use `run.sh`.
+To execute the available test-case use `petstore-user-api-run.sh`.
 Command should be run from the project root folder.